Solar in Chattanooga, TN: 2026 Cost, Savings & Payback

 What is the solar payback period in Chattanooga?

-The average solar payback period in Chattanooga is approximately 10.4 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $15,446.
+The average solar payback period in Chattanooga is approximately 14.9 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $36,139 before subtracting installation cost.

 Does Chattanooga have net metering?